cloudmesh-community/fa18-523-56/project-report/report.md

 ### FlowFile Repository

-Files in an active NiFi flow are tracked in a write ahead log so that as data moved through the flow NiFi can keep track of what is known about files as they pass through[@fa18-523-56-www-nifi-homepagetechdoc].
+Files in an active NiFi flow are tracked in a write-ahead log so that as data moved through the flow NiFi can keep track of what is known about files as they pass through[@fa18-523-56-www-nifi-homepagetechdoc].